eggtower/Frequent-Pattern-Growth-Algorithm/README.md

         </tr>
     </tbody>
 </table>
-In this implementation, I use the second and third column trying to find the association between the items in each transaction through FP- algorithm.
+In this implementation, I use the second and third column trying to find the association between the items in each transaction through FP-growth algorithm.